UPDATES

 Interstate Social Work Licensure Compact

-One key piece of legislation already on our radar is the Interstate Social Work Licensure Compact.
-Accepted by the Interim Workforce Committee and given a DO PASS recommendation by the House Human Services Committee, the compact seeks to streamline licensing across compact states, making it easier for social workers to practice across state lines.
+HB 1035 (Social Work Licensure Compact) seeks to streamline licensing across compact states, making it easier for social workers to practice across state lines.
 To date, 22 states have adopted the compact, with more expected to follow during this legislative session.
 Learn more about its benefits and implications by visiting the .

 More Legislative Session Information